akaunting/docs/en/app-manual/accounting/credit-debit-notes.md

 ![Create debit notes from a bill](_images/credit-debit-notes-create-debit-note-from-bill.png)

-In this case all debit note's fields will be prefilled with the data from the bill.
+In this case, all debit note's fields will be prefilled with the data from the bill.

 ### Receiving a refund

 It is possible to receive a refund from a vendor after a debit note is marked as sent.
-You can use any of available accounts and payment methods to do this.
+You can use any of the available accounts and payment methods to do this.

 ![Receive refund modal](_images/credit-debit-notes-receive-refund-modal.png)